DukePantarei/discord-alternatives-wishlist/RESOURCES.md

-# Platform Verification Resources
+# Platform Resources & Sources
-## Source Links and Research Documentation
+## Documentation, GitHub, News, and Research Links

-**Purpose:** This file tracks all sources used to verify platform information.
-Each platform entry includes official documentation, GitHub repositories, news articles, security reports, and community discussions used during verification.
+**Purpose:** This file provides links to official documentation, GitHub repositories, security reports, and other sources for each platform in our comparison.

 **Last Updated:** February 23, 2026